junxit/us-congress-bills-111/metadata.md

 - 2010-09-22 — Introduced in House
 - 2010-09-22 — Introduced in House
 - 2010-09-22 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-09-23 — Referred to the Subcommittee on Water Resources and Environment.
+- 2010-12-01 — Considered under suspension of the rules. (consideration: CR H7823-7826)
+- 2010-12-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6184.
+- 2010-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-01 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill, as amended.
+- 2010-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7823-7824)
+- 2010-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7823-7824)
+- 2010-12-01 — Received in the Senate.